-The 2015 BMW 4 Series is available in three potencies.
-428i models use a 240-horsepower 4-cylinder, 435i variants host a 300-horsepower 6-cylinder, and the new M4 coupe and cabriolet feature a 6-cylinder that churns out 425 horsepower.
-Rear-wheel drive (RWD) is the standard layout, and all models except the M versions can be had with all-wheel drive (AWD) for better traction.
+The 2016 BMW 4 Series is available in three potencies: 428i with a 240-horsepower 4-cylinder, 435i with a 300-horsepower 6-cylinder, and the M4 coupe and cabriolet with a 6-cylinder that churns out 425 horsepower.
+RWD is the standard layout, and all models except the M versions can be had with AWD, designated by an "x" in the model name, for enhanced traction.
 Most 4 Series models come with a smooth-shifting 8-speed automatic transmission.
 A 6-speed manual transmission is available in 428i and 435i coupes, as well as the M4 coupe and convertible.
-428i and 435i models have start/stop technology that shuts off the engine at idle to save gas.
-Restarts tend to be jarring, however, and thankfully the feature can be disabled.
-Note that these premium engines require premium gasoline.
+The 428i and 435i models have start/stop technology that shuts off the engine at idle to save gas.
+Restarts tend to be jarring, but the feature can be disabled.
+These premium engines require premium gasoline.

 2.0-liter turbocharged inline-4

 240 horsepower @ 5,000-6,000 rpm